bbauska/meta-react-basics/README.md

 </p>
 <!-- {width="2.5in" height="2.5625in"} -->

-Each Square has its own state: the value stored in each Square is completely independent of the others.
-When you call a set function in a component, React automatically updates the child components inside too.
+<p>Each Square has its own state: the value stored in each Square is
+completely independent of the others.
+When you call a set function in a component, React automatically updates the child components inside too.</p>

-After you've made the above changes, your code will look like this:
+<p>After you've made the above changes, your code will look like this:</p>

 <details open>
   <summary>React code</summary>